yemikifouly/Roadmap/web_and_mobile_team/README.md

 ### 5. Aggregate
 At this point, a model has either been trained and reported back to PyGrid or shares of a securely aggregated (and trained) model have been reported back to PyGrid.
 If PyGrid receives multiple shares of a model (as it would in the presence of a protocol), then it will need to combine the shares and then decrypt the result.
 If the report is sent within the time limit of the cycle (set in the federated learning configuration above), it will be accepted.
 Otherwise, it will be discarded.
 The worker will not be notified in either situation.

 At this point, PyGrid needs to update the global model with the new weights.
-Google does this by using an algorithm they appropriately call “Federated Averaging”.
-While it’s perfectly appropriate to use their averaging algorithm, we opted to allow the developer to define their own in the form of a PySyft plan, aptly called the “averaging plan”.
+Google does this by using an algorithm they appropriately call "Federated Averaging".
+While it’s perfectly appropriate to use their averaging algorithm, we opted to allow the developer to define their own in the form of a PySyft plan, aptly called the "averaging plan".
 This function will go through each of the reported models and average them against the global model, which then persists as the new global model for future cycles.

-It’s important to note that this will actually create a new “checkpoint” of the model.
-If the developer originally uploaded a model to PyGrid of name “my-federated-model” with a version of “0.1.0”, then it would automatically create a checkpoint of “1”.
+It’s important to note that this will actually create a new "checkpoint" of the model.
+If the developer originally uploaded a model to PyGrid of name "my-federated-model" with a version of "0.1.0", then it would automatically create a checkpoint of "1".
 For each checkpoint after that, the value will increment.
-It would be beneficial for PyGrid to also allow a developer to name their checkpoints something more memorable like “latest” or “stable” or “best-version-yet”.
+It would be beneficial for PyGrid to also allow a developer to name their checkpoints something more memorable like "latest" or "stable" or "best-version-yet".

 ### 6. Inspect
 Depending on the federated learning configuration, the developer may opt to have multiple training cycles.
 In this case, a new cycle will begin at the determined interval.
 However, assuming we’ve finished all the cycles, the model will now be ready for inspection by the developer and may be used for inference, retrained, or whatever they desire.
 The developer may decide to pull a specific version of a model, or may optionally decide to even pull a specific checkpoint instead.
 The process of federated learning is now considered complete.